DataDog/documentation/content/en/logs/explorer/watchdog_insights.md

 ## Overview

+With Watchdog Insights, find your way faster to the root cause of problems with contextual insights you receive as you explore logs.
+Watchdog insights complements your expertise and gut-feeling, giving nudges on where you could focus your troubleshooting attention.

 <div class="alert alert-warning">
 Watchdog Insights for the Log Explorer is a BETA feature, available for customers using Log Management.
 </div>

-With Watchdog Insights, find your way faster to the root cause of problems with contextual insights you receive as explore logs.
-Watchdog insights complements your expertise and gut-feeling, giving nudges on where you could focus your troubleshooting attention.

-On the following example, Watchog Insights immediately highlight that a specific version of a containerized application causes most of errors observed in a specific timerange.
+On the following example, Watchog Insights highlights that `version:2.9.7` of a containerized Ruby application causes most of errors observed in a specific timerange.

 {{< img src="logs/explorer/watchdog_insights/overview.png" alt="Watchdog Insights" style="width:100%;" >}}

-### Watchdog Insights Banner
+## Navigating Watchdog Insights

-The

 {{< img src="logs/explorer/watchdog_insights/banner_collapsed.png" alt="Watchdog Insights banner (collapsed)" style="width:100%;" >}}

+The Watchdog Insights banner comes on top of Log Explorer results.
+It runs in background, and eventually surfaces insights relevant to the current query.
+If you seek for troubleshooting inspiration:

+* Either **expand** the Watchdog Insight banner, meant for a quick overview on insights,

 {{< img src="logs/explorer/watchdog_insights/banner_expanded.png" alt="Watchdog Insights banner (expanded)" style="width:100%;" >}}

-### Watchdog Insights Side Panel
+* Or click **view all** to open the Watchdog Insight side panel, meant to navigate insights displayed with richer summary,

 {{< img src="logs/explorer/watchdog_insights/side_panel.png" alt="Watchdog Insights side panel" style="width:100%;" >}}

-### Insight Side Panel
+Each insight comes with its own embedded interactions and Side Panel with detailed troubleshooting material.
+The insight interactions and side panel vary depending on the [sort of Watchdog Insight](#watchdog-insight-collection).

-## Different Type of Insights
+## Watchdog Insights Collection

 ### Error Outliers